maxcoh3n/cse110-w21-group10/admin/misc/rules.md

 Try to meet all set deadlines.
 Let the group know in advance if you can't so the group can help out.

+You are expected to comment your code so other group members can understand it.

 ## Group Leader Responsibilities ##

 Group leaders will send out When2Meet link at least 4 days in advance.